Recovery Voices Count

 The suggestions that follow are intended to complement formal, larger-scale efforts you may have underway, such as voter registration projects or structured get-out-the-vote programs.

-The ideas in the Advocacy Toolkit are a series of very practical initiatives, tactics, and messages that you can act on right away.
-They are a mix of activities that will help you build a constant presence, and help you expand your network of recovery advocates.
+The ideas in the Recovery Voices Count Toolkit are a series of very practical templates, useful links, and key messages that you can act on right away.
+They are a mix of communication tactics that will help you build a constant presence, and help you expand your network of recovery advocates.

 It is important to lift all voices in advocacy efforts.
 Access to voting is a constitutional guarantee and should be openly available.
 For Black, Brown, Indigenous, and other marginalized communities, this ideal has been abridged, suppressed, and in some cases threatened with violence.
 For many involved with the criminal justice system, information about restoring the right to vote for individuals with felony convictions is overly complex and varies from state to state.
 As advocates, we are compelled to support and engage in the free and fair electoral process and make sure all voices are heard.